kudobuilder/operators/repository/kafka/docs/latest/upgrade.md

-KUDO upgrades work by linking the Kafka cluster Instance object to the correct operatorVersion object.
+KUDO Kafka upgrades work by linking the Kafka cluster `Instance` object to the correct `operatorVersion` object.

 We can have multiple operator versions in the same Kubernetes cluster.
-One instance object represents a Kafka Cluster.
-And different instances can use same or different operator versions.
+One instance object represents a Kafka Cluster and multiple instances can use the same or different operator versions.

 ![operator-upgrade-1](./resources/images/operator-upgrade-1.png)

-The upgrade process can be done by patching the Kafka Instance that holds all the configuration around the Kafka cluster, and pointing it to the a new OperatorVersion object.
+Upgrading can be done by patching the Kafka Instance that holds all the configuration of a specific Kafka cluster and pointing it to a new OperatorVersion object.

 ![operator-upgrade-1](./resources/images/operator-upgrade-2.png)

-Lets do the upgrade process only having one Kafka cluster and one Kafka operator version.
+The following upgrade procedure assumes one running Kafka cluster and one Kafka operator version already installed (version `kafka-0.1.1`):

-First we need to install the new operator version
+Install a new operator version:

 ```
 kubectl kudo install kafka --version=0.2.0 --skip-instance